Last Updated May 2025

 Modern browsers have made different choices when it comes to wrapping words and hyphenation in response to different device sizes.
-Newer options for controlling the output have been added to CSS coding but not all browsers have adopted them in the same way.
-As you can imagine, there’s been some confusion.
+Newer options for controlling the output have been added for website coders but not all browsers or Content Management Systems have adopted the options in the same way.
+As you can imagine, there’s been some confusion!

-It is a work in progress but the web team’s goal is for our websites to be consistent from browser to browser and to provide more control to our content creators.
+It is a work in progress but the web team’s goal is for our websites to be consistent from browser to browser and to provide control to our content creators, when possible.

 As of 2025 you should expect the following on our Drupal sites: